KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week3/README.md

 Sticker sheets aka UI Kits are a collection of elements and components that make up part of the design system.

+---
+### Test your knowledge on working with design systems in Figma

+**You are creating an alternative design for an app using the Material Baseline Design Kit in Figma.
+You find a style for the navigation bar you’d like to add to the app.
+You copy the selected style from the _____ page and paste it to the new page.**

+- Sticker Sheet

+**A designer begins a new project by reviewing the elevation section in the Material Baseline Design Kit in Figma.
+Which of the following design features should they apply a higher elevation to?
+Select all that apply.**

+- Buttons
+- Alerts
+- Navigation